Panongbene/PROJECT_DATA_SCIENCE/Document_Similarity/README.md

  * Report_Document_Similarity.pdf : This file contains the report of our work
  * Project_Requirements.pdf : This file contains the description of the work to be done
  * Panongbene_jean_mohamed_sawadog.py : This file contains the program we made in python version
- * Panongbene_Jean_Mohamed_Sawadogo.ipynb : This file contains the program we made in jupyter version
+ * Panongbene_Jean_Mohamed_Sawadogo.ipynb : This file contains the program we made in jupyter version.
+This version of the code contains more informations and explanations: this is where you can correctly view the images

 # Run program